Here’s the thing–if you are asking yourself this question, the answer is probably no.

 This is indicative of a refrigerant leak.
 Refrigerant is a vital component in your air conditioner–it’s what makes the cooling process possible!
 Upon manufacturing, your air conditioner is filled (charged) with enough refrigerant to last its entire lifespan.
 It’s not something that depletes like a fluid, but rather it’s in a closed-loop system.

 It is possible, however, for your refrigerant line or evaporator coil to spring a leak, particularly if you have an aging air conditioner.
 Depending on where the leak is located, you’ll either hear hissing–like air being let out of a tire–if it’s in its gas form, or bubbling/gurgling if it’s in its liquid form.
+Beware of these AC sounds, as catching them early can prevent major breakdowns.

 A refrigerant leak can and will wreak havoc on your air conditioner, and can lead to permanent compressor damage, which would result in a complete system breakdown.
 So if you suspect a refrigerant leak, the best thing you can do is give us a call!